samphamdotnetmicroservices02/Play.Identity/README.md

 kubectl get secrets -n $namespace

+kubectl delete secret identity-secrets -n $namespace (If you use Azure Key Vault, you do not need Kubernetes secrets, so delete it)

 generic: there are different types of secrets that you can create in coordinators.
 In our case, we will be creating what we call a generic secret.
 identity-secrets: This is the name of secret object